-- Initial European Regulatory Approval we filed for European regulatory approval for our initial MosaiQ Immunohematology, or "IH", microarray in late September 2018 and were notified of its approval on April 30, 2019. - European Commercialization following the CE mark for our initial IH microarray we commenced a hypercare launch with the first of nine selected customers during July 2019. - IH Microarray Ongoing Development we continue to plan for the expansion of our IH and Serological Disease Screening, or "SDS", testing menus during the second half of calendar 2019. - Field Trials we expect to commence European and U.S. field trials with our expanded IH microarray menu in the second half of calendar 2019.
-We have commenced U.S. field trial activity for our initial SDS microarray and expect to commence European and U.S. field trials for our expanded SDS microarray early in calendar 2020. - Ongoing Regulatory Approval Process we completed a CE mark submission for our initial SDS microarray in June 2019.
-We expect to file for U.S. and European regulatory approval for our expanded IH microarray early in calendar year 2020 and for our expanded SDS microarray later in the first half of 2020
+- Initial European Regulatory Approval we filed for European regulatory approval for our initial MosaiQ Immunohematology, or "IH", microarray in late September 2018 and were notified of its approval on April 30, 2019. - European Commercialization following the CE mark for our initial IH microarray, we have commenced a hypercare launch with four of ten selected customers - Ongoing Microarray Menu Development our planned activities for the expansion of our IH and Serological Disease Screening, or "SDS", testing menus continue during the second half of calendar year 2019 and include the completion of the validation and verification concordance study for the expanded IH microarray menu which we announced in October 2019. - Field Trials we expect to commence European field trials with our expanded IH microarray menu in the fourth quarter of calendar year 2019 with U.S. field trial activity starting shortly thereafter.
+We have completed U.S. field trial activity for our initial SDS microarray and expect to commence European and U.S. field trials for our expanded SDS microarray in the first half of calendar year 2020. - Ongoing Regulatory Approval Process we completed a CE mark submission for our initial SDS microarray on June 30, 2019.
+We expect to file U.S. regulatory approval for our initial SDS microarray during the fourth quarter of calendar year 2019.
+U.S. and European regulatory submissions for our expanded IH microarray are expected during the first half of calendar year 2020 and for our expanded SDS microarray in the second half of calendar year 2020.